 |Boxing Day||Thursday 26 December|

-Students who enrol for 4 weeks or less, are not required to pay tuition fees for Public Holidays.
-However, if a student only comes for 1 week in which there are Public Holidays, they will be charged as our minimum enrolment period is one week.
-All students enrolled for more than 4 weeks must pay for full weeks.
+The minimum enrolment period is two weeks.
+All students enrolled for more than 2 weeks must pay for full weeks.
 This includes students who pay weekly.
 If you pay weekly, you need to pay for Public Holidays if you choose to be at school that week.
 This policy applies to each separate occasion a student enrols at RELA.
 We have this policy so that we can be fair to all students.
 Long-term students all pay for Public Holidays.